 Happy St. Patrick’s Day, Jennifer.
 I wanted to say thank you for all your lovely patterns, blogs and tutorials.
 I’ve only been crocheting since October and your “Ingrid Scarf” was my very first project – so classy and easy to make.
 Being new, I find the video tutorials so helpful.
 Recently PlayOn came out with a way for viewers to cast the video to their large screen tv’s which is awesome.
 I can stitch, pause, rewind etc. Since I’m a huge fan of the Roku player and you, I used a snapshot of streaming your video on my newest blog post which you can see at the following link.
 I thought it might interest you and your followers to know they can stream your tutorials on their large tvs. http://cordcuttersview.blogspot.com/2014/03/playmark-by-playon.html Thanks again for all your inspiring patterns and tips!
 Patti Davidson-Peters or pdpeters on Raverly.

 Hi Jennifer, saw your video on the Puff Stitch crocheted scarf and I love it and want to make it.
 Is there a printed version of the pattern that I can print out.
 If so, where can I find it.
 Thank you and I will be visiting your blog often and liked you on Facebook.
 Thanks for all your great ideas, tutorials and beautiful work.

 Hi Jennifer, I just found your site & am so excited to view more of your crochet patterns.
 Yes I have a baby blanket in mind to try for our neighbor or.
 All the reviews are so positive.
 Thank you for taking the time to interact.

 Thank you for taking the time to read my blog and share your thoughts!
 It is very much appreciated.
-I try to reply to comments as quickly as possible...please note that all comments posted on Fiber Flux...Adventures in Stitching are moderated and any comments that are abusive or off topic will be removed.
+I try to reply to comments as quickly as possible...please note that all comments posted on Fiber Flux...Adventures in Stitching are moderated and any comments that are abusive, off topic or spam will be removed.